 Electric storage tank water heaters are inexpensive, making them a great option for those who don’t want to front the bill for a tankless.
-The 40-gallon Bradford White RE240S6-1NCWW features a First Hour Rating of 55 gallons and a 90 degree recovery rise of about 21 minutes.
-Like other Bradford White options, this model is made in the USA and well-built.
+The GE50S10BMM is a 50 gallon real capacity hot water heater with flexible capacity up to 80 gallons.
+This model has a First Hour Rating or First Hour Delivery of 75 gallons, enough for a family of six.

 Though higher in cost than basic electric storage tank systems, heat pump electric water heaters are much more energy efficient — in fact, the Department of Energy states that they are two to three times more efficient than standard electric units.
 Unlike standard systems, which generate heat directly, heat pump heaters work by drawing in heat from the surrounding air and storing it in the tank.
 The RE2H50S6 is Energy Star Qualified and features four operating modes: heat pump, hybrid, electric, and vacation mode.
 This gives you flexibility and control over your hot water usage.
 This model features a 90 degree recovery rise of about 21 minutes.

 This item CANNOT be shipped to the state of Washington.